The Ferryhill Railway Heritage Trust

 Sunday 10am – 4pm

-Explore a secret site near the centre of Aberdeen to learn about the role the railway played in the city’s industrial and social development
+Explore a secret site near the centre of Aberdeen and discover the important role the railway played in the city’s industrial and social development.
+Step back in time as you experience a unique piece of local heritage unknown to most of the public.